trailofbits/multiplier/docs/sqlite.md

 # SQLite bindings for Multiplier

-This document has been automatically generated and provides a reference to the Multiplier API as exposes by the SQLite extension module.
+This document has been automatically generated and provides a reference to the Multiplier API as exposed by the SQLite extension module.

 ## `File` table